japila-books/apache-spark-internals/docs/spark-dynamic-allocation.md

 | `0`
 | Minimum number of executors for dynamic allocation.

-link:spark-ExecutorAllocationManager.adoc#validateSettings[Must be positive and less than or equal to `spark.dynamicAllocation.maxExecutors`].
+spark-ExecutorAllocationManager.md#validateSettings[Must be positive and less than or equal to `spark.dynamicAllocation.maxExecutors`].

 | [[spark.dynamicAllocation.maxExecutors]] spark.dynamicAllocation.maxExecutors
 | `Integer.MAX_VALUE`
 | Maximum number of executors for dynamic allocation.

-link:spark-ExecutorAllocationManager.adoc#validateSettings[Must be greater than `0` and greater than or equal to `spark.dynamicAllocation.minExecutors`].
+spark-ExecutorAllocationManager.md#validateSettings[Must be greater than `0` and greater than or equal to `spark.dynamicAllocation.minExecutors`].

 | [[spark.dynamicAllocation.schedulerBacklogTimeout]] `spark.dynamicAllocation.schedulerBacklogTimeout`
 | `1s`
 |

-link:spark-ExecutorAllocationManager.adoc#validateSettings[Must be greater than `0`].
+spark-ExecutorAllocationManager.md#validateSettings[Must be greater than `0`].

 | [[spark.dynamicAllocation.sustainedSchedulerBacklogTimeout]] `spark.dynamicAllocation.sustainedSchedulerBacklogTimeout`
 | <<spark.dynamicAllocation.schedulerBacklogTimeout, spark.dynamicAllocation.schedulerBacklogTimeout>>)
 |

-link:spark-ExecutorAllocationManager.adoc#validateSettings[Must be greater than `0`].
+spark-ExecutorAllocationManager.md#validateSettings[Must be greater than `0`].

 | [[spark.dynamicAllocation.executorIdleTimeout]] `spark.dynamicAllocation.executorIdleTimeout`
 | `60s`
 | Time for how long an executor can be idle before it gets removed.

-link:spark-ExecutorAllocationManager.adoc#validateSettings[Must be greater than `0`].
+spark-ExecutorAllocationManager.md#validateSettings[Must be greater than `0`].

 | [[spark.dynamicAllocation.cachedExecutorIdleTimeout]] `spark.dynamicAllocation.cachedExecutorIdleTimeout`
 | `Integer.MAX_VALUE`